noambavli/ScheduleGenerator/README.md

-schedule generator<br>
+Schedule Generator<br>
-by noam bavli
+by Noam Bavli
 <br>
 **Before anyone asks, I know about "using namespace std", but I prefer not to use it because in large-scale projects (not like this, real ones, i just do it all the time cause i think its good practice)